MISCELLANEOUS

 Windows Annoyances

 A less obvious tip: The most common part to fail is the battery on the motherboard, which usually lasts anywhere from two to five years.
-If your clock slows down or the year reverts to 1956 or 1980 on your computer, suspect the battery first.
+If your clock slows down or the year changes to a strange year on your computer, suspect the battery first.